Capturing and analyzing the requirements makes it easier to translate into a PageSeeder model.

 System requirements inform design decisions.

 - Future developments

-Use cases are useful to identify actors and how they interact with PageSeeder
+Use cases are helpful to identify actors and how they interact with PageSeeder.

 Use cases should include: